 Internship Cycles and Numbers

-While there are three internship cycles — Fall, Spring and Summer — there is a preference for interns who can remain for two or three successive cycles, constituting a half-year or year-long internship.
-The Fall Session extends from the first Tuesday of September through just before Christmas; the Spring Session begins on Monday of the second week of January and extends until the second week of June; the Summer Session runs from June 1 through the middle of August.
+While there are three internship cycles — Fall, Spring and Summer — it is possible for an intern to remain for more than one, doing a half-year or year-long internship.
+The Fall Session extends from the beginning of September through just before Christmas; the Spring Session begins on Monday of the second week of January and extends until the second week of June; the Summer Session runs from June 1 through the Middle of August.
 Year-long internships can begin at the beginning of any session.
 An orientation and training program is given at the beginning of each cycle.
-Up to seven interns are taken for the Fall and Spring Sessions; four for the Summer Session.
+Up to seven interns are taken for any given session.

 Interns normally work Monday through Friday 9 am to 6 pm.
 There are occasional nighttime events as well as, once or twice a year, the need to assist in covering sessions when the UN is meeting on weekends.
 Attendance at the daily staff meeting after Midmorning Prayer each day at 9 am in the Mission Chapel is obligatory.
 Every first Friday of the month a Mass is celebrated at the Chapel in the Mission that all staff and interns are expected to attend.